RaphiaRa/task_queue/README.md

 Simple task queue implementation in C that allows to add tasks to a queue and execute them from multiple threads.

-Right now, only Linux and Mac OS is supported.
+Currently, only pthreads are supported.

 #### Example